Snakebite Envenoming in Africa: Diagnostics, Treatment Gaps, and Emerging Medical Technologies

 • Clinical syndromic assessment

-• Basic clotting tests (e.g., 20-minute whole blood clotting test)
+• Basic bedside tests such as the 20-minute whole blood clotting test (WBCT20)

-• No widely deployed rapid diagnostic tests (RDTs)
+• Absence of widely deployed rapid diagnostic tests (RDTs)

 3.3 Health System and Supply Chain Constraints

-• Counterfeit or substandard antivenoms in informal markets
+• Circulation of counterfeit or substandard antivenoms in informal markets

 4. Emerging Medical Technologies and Innovations